Tax optimization of rental properties

 - You may be responsible for state & local tangible property taxes, in some jurisdictions.
 Contact us to learn more.

-For further information, please feel free to reach out to us at email@example.com.
+For further information on tax strategy for landlords, please feel free to reach out to us at email@example.com.
 We specialize in rental properties.
 Our experience with rentals is personal as well as professional, as both our clients as well as ourselves own rental income properties.